FAQ

 Trust & Safety

-Every wallet top-up is an irrevocable charitable contribution to Xerish Storehouse, a 501(c)(3) Donor-Advised Fund sponsor.
-The wallet UX you see is your Donor Advisory Account at the Storehouse.
-Balances are held in cash-equivalent investments (default: short-duration U.S. Treasury bills) until you recommend a grant.
+Every wallet top-up is an irrevocable charitable contribution to Xerish Storehouse, organized as a 501(c)(3) Donor-Advised Fund Sponsor (IRS recognition pending).
+The wallet you see in the app is your account at the Storehouse.
+Balances are held in safe, short-term U.S. Treasury investments until you recommend a grant.

 Yes.
 Under IRS rules for Donor-Advised Funds, a contribution to Xerish Storehouse is an irrevocable charitable gift the moment it clears.
 You retain advisory privileges over the balance — you recommend which organizations receive grants — but the money itself belongs to the Storehouse.
-This is what makes the tax receipt valid at top-up time.
+This is what lets the Storehouse issue your receipt at top-up time.

-Xerish Storehouse, as the 501(c)(3) of record, issues the tax receipt for each contribution at top-up time.
+Xerish Storehouse, as the charity of record (501(c)(3) recognition pending), issues the tax receipt for each contribution at top-up time.
 A $100 top-up gets you a $100 receipt.
 Recipient organizations do NOT issue duplicate receipts — that is the DAF advantage.
 Your year-end statement is available any time from Treasury → Year-end Statement.

 Yes, within the cancellation window.
 Twenty-four hours for grants tied to a specific post; forty-eight hours for direct grants.
-Cancel in-app or by email; the amount returns to your Donor Advisory Account.
+Cancel in-app or by email; the amount returns to your Xerish wallet.
 After the window, Xerish Storehouse approves and disburses the grant.
 See the Grant Cancellation Policy for the full mechanics.

-Xerish SPC (the technology operator) is funded by a small per-contribution service fee paid by Donor Advisors at top-up time.
-A $100 contribution is charged at ~$105.77 — $100 goes to the Storehouse as the deductible gift, $2.50 covers the SPC service fee, $3.27 covers Stripe processing.
+Xerish SPC (the technology operator) is funded by one small service fee paid at top-up time — a flat 2.5% when you add money to your wallet.
+A $100 contribution is charged at $105.77 — $100 goes to the Storehouse as your gift, $2.50 covers the 2.5% SPC service fee, $3.27 covers Stripe processing.
 Churches and recipient organizations pay zero subscription fees and zero per-grant fees.
 Forever.
 Locked in the SPC charter.

-Within the 24h or 48h cancellation window, cancel in-app or email support; the amount returns to your Donor Advisory Account within one business day.
+Within the 24h or 48h cancellation window, cancel in-app or email support; the amount returns to your Xerish wallet within one business day.
 After the window the grant is approved by the Storehouse and the contribution itself is irrevocable per IRS DAF rules.
 For exceptional cases — recipient misconduct, account compromise — contact legal@xerish.com.

-Yes.
-Contributions to Xerish Storehouse are deductible in the year made, subject to standard IRS limits on charitable contributions.
-The Storehouse issues the receipt at top-up time.
-Your year-end statement aggregates everything.
+Contributions to Xerish Storehouse are intended to be tax-deductible in the year made, to the full extent allowed by law and subject to standard IRS limits on charitable contributions.
+Xerish Storehouse's IRS 501(c)(3) recognition is pending; during the review period it operates under interim fiscal sponsorship.
+The Storehouse issues the receipt at top-up time, and your year-end statement aggregates everything.

 Every recipient on the Pre-Approved Recipient List passes the F.I.G.S. standard (Faith, Integrity, Generosity, Stewardship) — the board-approved Recipient Vetting Policy of Xerish Storehouse.
 Binary per pillar: pass, fail, or needs more information.
 No numeric scores.
 Annual reaffirmation required.
 Read the full standard at /figs.